GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

     *   **`src/app/(isa)/qa/page.tsx`**:
         *   The form schema (`qaFormSchema`) remains unchanged (still uses `documentContent: string`).
         *   The `renderOutput` function was updated to display `citedSources` using Badges if present.
+        *   The `extractExplainability` function was updated to use the `reasoningSteps` from the AI's output if available, while still mocking confidence and other metrics.
-*   **Rationale:** This is a significant step towards a mature RAG system as outlined in Phase 1.A.2 ("Mature Core RAG Pipeline").
-By structuring the input as document chunks with metadata, ISA can provide more precise source citations, enhancing traceability and user trust, a key requirement.
+*   **Rationale:** This is a significant step towards a mature RAG system as outlined in Phase 1.A.2 ("Mature Core RAG Pipeline") and "Initial Explainability Features".
+By structuring the input as document chunks with metadata, ISA can provide more precise source citations, enhancing traceability and user trust.
+The generation of reasoning steps directly by the LLM makes the explainability feature more genuine.
 The current transformation in the server action allows backend progress without immediate complex UI changes for chunk management.
 *   **Files Modified/Affected:** `src/ai/schemas.ts`, `src/ai/flows/answer-gs1-questions.ts`, `src/lib/actions/ai-actions.ts`, `src/lib/types.ts`, `src/app/(isa)/qa/page.tsx`.

 **3. Prototype Embedding Generation Flow**